softnanolab/mint/README.md

 ### Generating embeddings

 We suggest generating embeddings from a CSV file containing the interacting sequences like this one [here](./data/protein_sequences.csv).
-Next, simply execute the following code to get embeddings.
+Next, simply execute the following code to get average embeddings over all input sequences.

 ```
 import torch